October 7, 2002

 Bushmaster Headquarters — Windham, Maine

-“The sad thing is the shooter, who sounds like a pretty deranged individual, got a hold of our rifle,” said an executive from Bushmaster to the Washington Post.
+“The sad thing is the shooter, who sounds like a pretty deranged individual, got a hold of our rifle,” said an executive from Bushmaster to the Bangor Daily News.
 As ATF agents were presenting search warrants for his company’s records, the rep added that the same model of rifle that the D.C. snipers wielded “is also used by tens of thousands of people and law enforcement agencies.
 We’re just as upset as everyone else that this crazy man got a hold of it.”

 Bushmaster located the serial number in their files, and said they had sold the gun to a distributor in Washington State, who then sold it to a gun store in Tacoma.
 The ATF sent a query to Bull’s Eye Shooter Supply for the name of the person to whom they had sold the AR-15, and then, they found the problem: Bull’s Eye had no record that the gun was ever sold, and could not explain how it had vanished from their shelves.